optimizers/nlpy/doc/source/contents.rst

 .. toctree::
    :maxdepth: 2

-   Modeling in NLPy <modeling>
+..
 Direct Solution of Systems of Linear Equations <linalg>
+..
 Iterative Solution of Systems of Linear Equations <krylov>
+..
 Optimization Tools <optim>

 Indices and tables